civkit/staking-credentials-spec/60-staking-credentials-archi.md

 ## Introduction

-Staking Credentials is an architecture for Bitcoin financial contracts based on anonymous credentials.
-Those credentials are not only unlinking their issuance from their consumption, but also allows the user staking of credentials to downgrade the costs of entering in future Bitcoin financial contracts or accessing Civkit functionary services.
-The quality and thresholds of assets can be selected with granularity by the contract provider to achieve a satisfying level of risks, combining monetary and reputation strategies.
+Staking Credentials is an architecture designed for Bitcoin financial contracts, which is based on anonymous credentials.
+These credentials not only unlink their issuance from their consumption, but also allow users to stake credentials, reducing the costs associated with entering future Bitcoin financial contracts or accessing CivKit functionary services.
+Contract providers can select the quality and thresholds of assets with precision to achieve a satisfactory level of risk, combining monetary and reputation-based strategies.

 Staking Credentials approach is the following: the clients presents a basket of scarce assets (Lightning preimage, stakes certificates) and blinded credentials to the issuance server, the credentials